Plants and Animals

 This species can be surveyed using several techniques.
 One survey method consists of sweeping aquatic vegetation or scraping the substrate with a fine mesh aquatic sampling net or dip net (e.g., D-frame net).
 Another survey technique consists of vigorously shaking aquatic vegetation over a pail of water causing the various snails clinging to the plants to drop to the bottom of the pail.
 Visual surveys also can be conducted for this species by looking for snails attached to vegetation, rocks, woody debris and other cover.
 Glass bottomed buckets may be used to see snails clinging to vegetation or rocks underwater.
 Rocks, vegetation, and other cover also should be picked up, examined for snails, and returned to their original positions.

-Survey Period: From first week of June to first week of October
+Survey Period: From second week of May to second week of August

 Time of Day: Daytime